ivanmkc/forecasting-live-demo-backend/README.md

 gcloud beta run deploy built-on-vertex-ai-backend --source . --region=us-central1 --platform=managed --cpu=2 --memory=8G --timeout=3600 --allow-unauthenticated --session-affinity --min-instances=1
 ```

-Package the frontend into a container using the Dockerfile, save it in the Google Container Registry and deploy it on Google Cloud Run.
+Package the backend app into a container using the Dockerfile, save it in the Google Container Registry and deploy it on Google Cloud Run.

 #### 2. Build a container using Google Cloud Build